-The main difference between the two is that diffusion can occur in any mixture, even when two solutions are separated by a semipermeable membrane, whereas osmosis exclusively occurs across a semipermeable membrane.
+The main difference between the two is that diffusion can occur in any mixture, even when two solutions aren't separated by a semipermeable membrane, whereas osmosis exclusively occurs across a semipermeable membrane.

 There are actually three types of passive transport processes.
 Besides diffusion and osmosis, there's also facilitated diffusion.
 While diffusion and osmosis do not involve proteins when transporting substances, facilitated diffusion needs the assistance of proteins.

 Diffusion is the passive movement of molecules from an area of high concentration of the molecules to an area with a lower concentration.
 Inside cells, diffusion is the transport of small molecules across the cell membrane.

 Molecules are always in motion.
 Temperature, a physical quality people commonly reference in their daily lives, is directly related to molecular motion.
 It is a measure of the average kinetic energy of the molecules in a material.
 The energy of the molecules causes random motion which in turn triggers diffusion.
 Collisions between molecules are common: even in the air at atmospheric pressure, a molecule collides with a neighbor every few nanoseconds.

 Across the planet, the air inside the atmosphere has the same composition and is comprised of nitrogen (78%), oxygen (about 21%), argon (almost 1%), and other gases like CO2 that are present in minute quantities (but still enough to warm the planet at an accelerating rate).

 Diffusion makes air composition uniform by redistributing chemical species, such as oxygen in the air, until equilibrium is reached: in other words, until the concentration gradient -- the difference in concentration between two areas -- has been eliminated.
 If the concentration of a species is not initially uniform, over time diffusion will cause a mass transfer in favor of a more uniform concentration.